 It’s this – hackers might be able to steal your password by watching how your shoulders move.

 The idea behind the process is simple enough.
-Using widely-available image analysis software, the researchers taught a neural net to identify the position of an individual’s shoulder.
+Using widely-available image analysis software, the researchers taught a neural to identify the position of an individual’s shoulder.
 Then, by watching the way that their shoulders move from frame to frame on a video call, this same neural net was able to work out what they were typing.
-If they enter their password when on a video call, the system can extract it from the video.
+If they enter their password when on a video call, the system could extract it from the video.

 Protect Yourself